prakashsakari/Quiz-On-India/README.md

 3. States and Cities of India
 4. Art and Culture of India and many more.

-### If you beat the high score, do send a screen shot of the score and the message and I will add your name to the leaders board.
+### If you beat the high score, do send a screen shot of the score along with the message and I will add your name to the leaders board.

 ### Enjoy Playing!
 Cheers!